Can I reuse a previous claim? What’s the harm?

 It’s also important to remember that while projects can span multiple years, the uncertainties faced and solutions implemented to overcome them must fall within the financial year in question.
 The project starts when the work to resolve the uncertainty starts and ends once that work has ceased, either through completion or termination of the project.

-Given the significance of an accurate technical report, it’s no surprise that qualifying your expenditure correctly is equally important – not only to HMRC but to the health of your business.
+Given the significance of an accurate technical narrative, it’s no surprise that qualifying your expenditure correctly is equally important – not only to HMRC but to the health of your business.

 For more information on claiming R&D Tax Credits, either through the SME or RDEC schemes, please get in touch and a government funding specialist will chat through your funding options with you.